microsoft/ebpf-for-windows/docs/Governance.md

 ## Project Milestones

 eBPF for Windows uses monthly milestones in the format `YYMM`.
-So, e.g. the milestone for June, 2024 will be called 2406.
+So, e.g., the milestone for June, 2024 will be called 2406.
 At any time there are four active milestones in the project.
 There will be an milestone for the current calendar month (`N`), and two others for the next two months (`N+1`), (`N+2`).
 And there is always a `Backlog` milestone for backlog issues to be addressed in the future.
 In the first triage meeting of a month, the previous milestone must be closed and a new `N+2` milestone must be created.